Office of International Relations

 1. Application form

-2. Certificate which certifies that "Notification of Birth" has been completed
+2. Certificate confirming that the Notification of Birth has been completed

-3. Passport if available
+3. Passport (if available)

 6. Please refer here for Pregnancy, Childbirth & Child Care